Salzschneider/PSR-2-Fork/PSR-2-coding-style-guide.md

 ### 4.1.
 Extends and Implements

-The `extends` and `implements` keywords MUST be declared on the same line as the class name.
+The `extends` and `implements` keywords MUST be declared on the next line as the class name.

 The opening brace for the class MUST go on the next line; the closing brace